bvibber/ogv.js/README.md

   }
 ```

-This will check for typed arrays, audio/Flash, blacklisted iOS versions, and super-slow/broken JIT compilers.
+This will check for typed arrays, web audio, blacklisted iOS versions, and super-slow/broken JIT compilers.

 If you need a URL versioning/cache-buster parameter for dynamic loading of `ogv.js`, you can use the `OGVVersion` symbol provided by `ogv-support.js` or the even tinier `ogv-version.js`: